csswizardry/csswizardry.github.com/_posts/2023-06-07-site-speed-topography-remapped.md

 representative page types allow us to build a picture of how the entire site might be built, but from observing only a small slice of it.

-The backbone of the methodology is—or at least _was_—viewing the data graphically and spotting patterns in the bar chart:
+The backbone of the methodology is — or at least _was_ — viewing the data graphically and spotting patterns in the bar chart:

 <figure>